bigbridge-nl/product-import/doc/database.md

 # Database

-Tables that will be changed by the importer (insert, update)
+Tables that will be changed by the importer (insert, update, delete)

 ## Magento 2 database tables